Carnagion/dissertation/diss/diss.typ

 #cite(<avella-time-indexed>, form: "prose") counter this claim by presenting a time-indexed MIP formulation based on a novel class of valid clique inequalities for the single machine scheduling problem with sequence-dependent setup times.
 They generalise a family of inequalities introduced by #cite(<nogueira-mixed-integer>, form: "prose").
-Their formulation significantly improve the quality of the lower bounds, reduces the number of constraints, and is capable of solving difficult real-world instances from large airports in Europe, namely Stockholm Arlanda, Hamburg, and Milano Linate.
+Their formulation significantly improve the quality of the lower bounds, reduces the number of constraints, and is capable of solving difficult real-world instances from large airports in Europe, namely Stockholm Arlanda, Hamburg, and Milan Linate.

 #cite(<beasley-scheduling-aircraft>, form: "prose") introduce a linear programming (LP)-based tree search approach for the problem of sequencing arrivals on a single runway, and later extend their formulation to handle multiple runways as well.
 They consider hard time window constraints and use an objective function that penalises landing before or after a given target time for each arrival.